 This would have a snowball effect since it would mean that you will have a hard time to move this seat in and out of the car should you need to consistently change vehicles.

 As your child needs more room height-wise, you will have to manually adjust the straps.
-While some convertible seats would just require you to slide up and down the strap in a few seconds, this seat would need you to remove the car seat as the straps are placed underneath some kind of plate.
+While some convertible seats would just require you to slide up and down the headrest to move the straps in a few seconds, this seat would need you to remove the car seat as the straps are placed underneath some kind of plate.
 Yup!
 You will have to remove the chair just to change the strap position.

 While some mid-priced seats are “ok” given the price, it seems that spending less than USD 150 for The Graco My Ride 65 LX Car Seat is unjustifiable.
 Being on a budget should not mean enduring the pain of installation as well as risking the safety of your child should you not end up with a safe installation.